HEARING - tree crickets 'hear' through a membrane on their forearms.

 The Snowy Tree Cricket has two black spots, basically equal in size, one on the 1st segment and one on the 2d segment.
 (Not pictured is the Riley's Tree Cricket - which has markings very similar to the Snowy Tree Cricket.
 However, Riley's has a smaller mark on the 2d segment.)

 The antennal markings on Alexander's tree cricket is very similar to the Snowy tree cricket.
 The only way to ID this tree cricket is by its song.
 Snowy tree crickets have a continuous chirping pattern; Alexander tree crickets have bursts of chirps and then pauses before another burst of chirps.

-This is a close-up view of the markings for an undetermined species from Nicaragua.
+This is a close-up view of the markings for Oecanthus allardi from Nicaragua.
 The white background with black spot is a characteristic of the rileyi group.

 The Different-horned Tree Cricket has black antennae.
 The first two segments are deep red and have a black straight line.